We aim to maintain, with the help of residents, clean, tidy and well cared for communal areas (both outdoor and indoor) on our estates .

 If you live in a block of flats, you are responsible for keeping your communal area (landing, hallways and stairs) clear of any items, including door mats.
 This is a fire safety precaution - cluttered corridors can claim lives.
 See the council’s fire safety film which shows how smoke hinders escape from a burning building.

-Items left in communal areas will be removed without notice.
+Regular checks are made and items left in communal areas will be removed without notice.

 Fire safety doors

 You should not prop open entrance doors and internal communal doors.
 In the event of a fire they help to limit the rapid spread of fire, giving residents (particularly those with poor mobility) valuable minutes to evacuate the building.

 We are responsible for cleaning communal areas in blocks of flats.
 Your Neighbourhood Management Officer(NMO) will check each block on a bi-monthly basis to carry out fire safety and cleaning checks.

 In sheltered housing schemes, the site officer on duty cleans the communal areas.

 If you lose the door fob key to your communal entrance door or require additional fob keys, contact your Neighbourhood Management Officer (NMO).
 We will require payment in advance.

 We do not provide a window cleaning service to tenants other than for sheltered housing schemes where windows are cleaned twice a year.

 We are responsible for maintaining the grassed areas and landscaping on our estates.
 Grounds maintenance includes strimming, shrub pruning, weed control, litter picking and footpath clearance and will take place between March and October.